 Overview

-to functions based on the configurations of HTTP triggers.
-This way, functions can focus on business logic without the need to manually authenticate requests.
+as parameters to functions based on configurations of the HTTP trigger.
+This way, request authentication is not required in functions, and you can focus on business logic.
 For more information about the authentication process and basic information about tokens

 in JWT, see JWT-based authentication and Introduction to JSON Web Tokens.